 “We just need three more hours of content this week,” the exec said.

-As the years wore on and I worked for more start-up tech companies like BuzzFeed, a funny thing happened — artists adopted corporate speak.
+As the years wore on and I worked for more start-up tech companies, a funny thing happened — artists adopted corporate speak.
 At new media parties, suddenly, people would introduce themselves as “content creators.”

 Fast forward to a few years ago.
 Not only were Youtube artists calling themselves content creators, but so were the writers and directors of film and television.
 In press releases, big-time television producers announced their excitement to create content for their respective overall deals.